How to handle defamation on social media

 The law states that harassment happens when a person behaves in a way which is intended to cause you distress or alarm and that it must happen on more than one occasion.
 This is called a course of conduct.
 Of course, if the police cannot help, then you can sue through the civil courts.
 Through the civil courts, you can also seek an injunction to restrain the conduct of the perpetrator, seek compensation for your distress and any consequential financial loss and the payment of your legal expenses.

 We assist victims by providing legal advice in relation to social media defamation.
 We can help regardless of whether your harasser is known to you or is a complete stranger.
-If someone posts defamation about you on social media platform, seek legal advice.
+If someone posts defamation about you on a social media platform, seek legal advice.

 Whilst a handful of high-profile lawsuits have acted as a deterrent to post anything negative about people in the public eye, the amount of abuse and harassment that individuals from all walks of life are experiencing is still far too high.
 Currently, the vast amount of defamation cases that come before the courts, derive from social media.
 Angry people are seeking urgent redress and recompense.

-People who think that they will not get caught by being an anonymous or by using aliases to post defamation and hate speech online, are often get caught after we become involves in the case.
+People who think that they will not get caught by being an anonymous or by using aliases to post defamation and hate speech online, often get caught after we become involved in the case.
 There can be serious consequences for those who have been found harassing and defaming.
 It includes hefty legal costs, damages and even a prison sentence.
 An individual who is facing a trial for online harassment may also expect some media attention which will be following him for many years.

 There are so many ways of tracking trolls and people that are guilty of posting defamation, true and untrue statements about individuals.
 We have successfully tracked down the most elusive perpetrators of harassment and ones that think that they are hidden or feel they have been clever about disguising who they are and where they are posting from.
 Many have faced serious consequences, legally, personally and socially.
 Where many of the victims have felt isolated and blacklisted due to the nature and material content of the defamation posts, it is the perpetrator that ends up feeling ostracised due to their conduct, when we have made them accountable.